The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 -

-Alternatively, you can book London to Paris at www.eurostar.com, then Paris to Stuttgart at the German Railways website www.bahn.de, then Stuttgart to Ljubljana by sleeper at the Austrian Railways website www.oebb.at.
-This is more work on multiple websites, the prices should be the same, but no booking fees.
+Alternatively, you can book each train direct with the operator, more work but no booking fee: Book London to Paris at www.eurostar.com, Paris to Stuttgart at the German Railways website int.bahn.de, and the Stuttgart-Ljubljana sleeper at the Austrian Railways website www.oebb.at.

 How to buy tickets by phone